bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           powers novel applications
         content: >
-          Keeping your back office in real-time sync with your partners and stakeholdres is a costly proposition as you grow, add new digital channels, and streamline your businesss.
-It often involves new infrastructure, systems integration and adding user seats to your ERP, CRM, WMS and vendor contracts.
+          Keeping your back office in real-time sync with your partners and stakeholders is a costly proposition as you grow, add new digital channels, and streamline your business.
+It often involves new infrastructure, systems integration, and adding user seats to your ERP, CRM, WMS and vendor contracts.
 Above provides a no code, serverless workspace to ingest, mix and serve key data from you and your partner's key systems.

           It handles disparate data from anywhere in the world regardless of